CintiaG/RNA-Seq-And-Hybrids/02_reads_qual/README.md

 path_to/source_data/SRR3598378_1.fastq  path_to/source_data/SRR3598378_2.fastq
 ```

 Then, you can apply the **runCutadapt.sh** script.
-Activate your **Cutadapt** enviroment with `conda activate cutadaptenv` and run your script:
+Activate your **Cutadapt** environment with `conda activate cutadaptenv` and run your script:

 ```bash
 ./runCutadapt.sh path_to/cutadapt/libraries.txt path_to/cutadapt/TruSeq_adapters.fasta
 ```

-Type `conda deactivate` after the process is finish to go back to your base enviroment.
+Type `conda deactivate` after the process is finish to go back to your base environment.

 After the process, you can run **FastQC** again over the newly generated sequences.